-Career and Technology Studies & Knowledge and Employability
+Career & Technology Studies

 CTS courses are recommended for Grade 10 students at Western Canada High School.
 All Grade 10 students are eligible to pick at least one introductory course from the strands on the chart below.
-But, as in the case of Business and Legal Studies, Grade 10 students can also choose to select a course that starts at the intermediate level.

 CTS courses fosters life skills and the ongoing digital literacy required in their professional lives.
 Digital and information literacies are core communication competencies in the workplace and at post-secondary educational institutions.
 Western Canada High School proudly offers students the opportunity to select technology-based CTS courses that support student interests and abilities.
 Students’ choices are based on availability.